letnagao/analog-clock/README.md

 ~ git clone https://github.com/letnagao/analog-clock.git
 #2. cd into it
 ~ cd analog-clock
+#3. click on index or use go live extension on VSC
+~ index.html
 ```

 </details>

+## Features 🔥
+✔️ Responsive Analog Clock Ui Design Using HTML CSS & JavaScript <br />
+✔️ It contains a stylish and beautiful background. <br />
+✔️ With animation of floating labels. <br />
+✔️ Developed first with the Mobile First methodology, then for desktop <br />
+✔️ Compatible with all mobile devices. <br />

 ## Disclamer ❗️
 A word of disclaimer, this code is not original!